Old man banksia fact sheet – wadanggari | Field of Mars EEC

 Yellow-tailed black cockatoos feed on the immature seed pods that form just after the flowering season.

-Cockatoo with a yellow cheek patch and wide yellow band on its tail.
+Yellow-tailed black cockatoo with a yellow cheek patch and wide yellow tail band, a bird that feeds on banksia seed pods.

 Yellow-tailed black cockatoo